ZanichelliEditore/storybook-addon-stencil/README.md

 # Storybook Addon Stencil

 A Stencil compiler integration for Storybook.
+Provides correct custom element definition for `ArgTypes` and `Controls`.
+Also correctly handles HMR.

 ## Usage